shashwatsuri/warp-mpm/journal.md

 - [x] going to use a function of velocity to see if that works better (SORT OF WORKS)
 - [ ] Eventually The Gaussians should be used to create a gaussian field and that fields should figure out the velocity of all the surface points (convex hull) for the template mesh. makes you better leverage the gaussians too!

+## December 30
+- [ ] Need to discuss if we can assume the collider shape and trajectory to be known to more strongly enforce the boundary conditions using that too.
+This was done in the ultrasound thesis Shaifali shared